Mind of Mencia: Recurring characters and sketches

-Stereotype Olympics

-In season two they put stereotypes to the test.
-Few of the stereotypes stood up to the test.

 Punji

 Punji is a Hindu storekeeper who insults customers with obvious physical and/or social problems, before telling them to "get the park out of my store".
 He often expresses the wish to be reincarnated as something the person is not likely to ever see/use (for example, he says "I hope I am reincarnated as your feet, so you will never see me again" to an obese woman).
 Before going on his tirades, he begs for forgiveness from various Hindu gods such as Shiva and Vishnu.
 Punji has been a storekeeper at "Heaven-11", a store that sells wives, and an electrical store.

 Carlosaurus Rex

 Carlosaurus Rex is a call-in kid's show that deals with serious/mature matters.
 The show is a parody of Barney & Friends and was originally hijacked from a Barney-like character, Larry the Lizard.
-Examples of the mature matters the show deals with include: